 Website: LEGO

-The Danish bicycle culture is renowned worldwide.
+Riding bicycles is a typical Danish thing to do, which is why Danish bicycle culture is renowned worldwide.
 The small geographical area of Denmark makes it an ideal country for cycling.
-The country itself is bike friendly that people of all ages can engage in this activity.
+The country itself is bike-friendly and people of all ages can engage in this activity.
 The Danes love cycling around and across the country.
-It provides cyclists freedom to travel wherever they want and also explore areas not seen before.
+It provides cyclists the freedom to travel wherever they want and also explores areas not seen before.

 The use of bicycles